murkl/arch-os/docs/DOCS.md

 ### Installation failed

-If you encounter problems with a server during Arch OS installation (`error: failed retrieving file` or related errors), remove this server from `/etc/pacman.d/mirrorlist` (Arch ISO) and run Arch OS Installer again.
+If you encounter problems with a server during Instarcher installation (`error: failed retrieving file` or related errors), remove this server from `/etc/pacman.d/mirrorlist` (Arch ISO) and run Instarcher Installer again.

 #### Example